sigasi/sigasi_insights/content/tech/vhdl-conditional-analysis.md

 # Conditional Analysis and Sigasi Studio

-Both Sigasi Studio and [Sigasi's extension for VS Code]({{< ref "/vscode" >}}) support VHDL Conditional Analysis: directives highlighting and formatting, hovers with conditional identifier values, type-time syntax error reporting, conditional warnings and errors, definitions for your own conditional identifiers, as well as configuration of default identifiers to mimic your target simulator or synthesis tool:
+Both Sigasi Studio and [Sigasi's extension for VS Code]({{< ref "/vscode" >}}) support VHDL Conditional Analysis: directives highlighting and formatting, hovers with conditional identifier values, type-time syntax error reporting, conditional warnings, and errors, definitions for your own conditional identifiers, as well as the configuration of default identifiers to mimic your target simulator or synthesis tool:

 {{< figure src="/img/tech/Vhdl2019ToolDirectivesDemo.png" link="/img/tech/Vhdl2019ToolDirectivesDemo.png" title="VHDL 2019 Tool Directives in Sigasi Studio">}}